History of ACR Messina: A.C. Messina: numerous mergings

 Down in Serie C, AC Messina were withdrawn and folded during 1940–41.
 The following season in 1941-42 a club named US Peloro 1906 changed its name and became US Mario Passamonte (named after a fallen hero of the war in Africa).
 The idea was to enter the club into Serie C in place of Messina, however this was unsuccessful, until the following season.

 It would not be long before all activity was halted in Italian football for World War II.
-After several fusings in 1945; including one between US Passamonte and AP Messina, the club AS Messina subsequently emerged as a post-war representative of Messina.
+After several mergers in 1945; including one between US Passamonte and AP Messina, the club AS Messina subsequently emerged as a post-war representative of Messina.
 This was not a clean cut merger however, some players and officials formed the rival club Giostra Messina; both Giostra and AS Messina reached the finals of the Southern League but eventually finished 4th and 5th respectively.
 At the end of the season.